 It is also worth noting that there will be some times when the referee will need to use discretion when the ball may have been deflected before arriving at the goalkeeper.
 If this happens, the deflection is not considered a deliberate act and doesn’t count as a pass.

-If you want more info on the back pass in soccer then check out this article I wrote that provides far more detail about this rule.
+If you want more info on the back pass in soccer, then check out this article I wrote that provides far more detail about this rule.

-The last instance where a goalkeeper cannot handle the ball is when they have had the ball under control in their hands and they have released it.
+The last instance where a goalkeeper cannot handle the ball is when they have had the ball under control in their hands, and they have released it.

-At this point, the goalie is not permitted to handle the ball again until it has been in contact with, or touched, another player.
+At this point, the goalie is not permitted to handle the ball again until it has been in contact with or touched another player.
 Only then can the goalkeeper use their hands again.

-With all these examples it’s important to point out that the goalie can only handle the ball inside their own penalty area.
+With all these examples, it’s important to point out that the goalie can only handle the ball inside their own penalty area.

 No matter how the ball arrives in the goalkeeper’s possession, if they are outside of their penalty area, it is an offense for them to handle the ball.
-In some situations, this can even lead to the goalkeeper receiving a red card and been sent off.
+In some situations, this can even lead to the goalkeeper receiving a red card and being sent off.

-If you’re looking to find out more about the rules of soccer check out this recent article I wrote – A Simple and Easy to Understand Guide to the Rules of Soccer
+If you’re looking to find out more about the rules of soccer, check out this recent article I wrote – A Simple and Easy to Understand Guide to the Rules of Soccer

-*Also check out the next post – “Can a Defender Score in Soccer?
+*Also, check out the next post – “Can a Defender Score in Soccer?
 5 Defenders Who Did“*